Aviah/one-click-django-server/README.md

 ## Extrnal files: JS, CSS, images

-Out of the box, django separates extrnal resources into two categories, each served from it's own url and root directory: site resources, and user uploads.
+Out of the box, django seperates extrnal resources into two categories: site resources, and user uploads.
+Each is served from it's own url and root directory.
 However, it's often handy to have three categories, as follows:
 1. js & css scripts: These are the files that often change during development, and thus served after manage.py collectstatic.
 During development, they are served from the repository.
 2. Other, non js or css, pre-prepared and optimised assets: e.g. logo, icons etc. Always served from a different directory, outside the repository